Strong natural vitamin E - pharmaceutical-grade quality

 A healthy lifestyle and a varied diet are important for maintaining good health.

 d-a-tocopherol (natural vitamin E), capsule shell: gelatin, bulking agent: soybean oil, humectant: glycerol.

 What is Bio-E-Vitamin?

-Bio-E-Vitamin is a strong vitamin preparation in pharmaceutical quality.
-It consists of clear, soft gelatin capsules with purified soybean oil, and natural d-a-tocopherol.
-Each capsule contains approx. 350 mg/525 IU.
-As with other fat-soluble vitamins Bio-E-Vitamin should be ingested with a meal.
+Bio-E-Vitamin is a strong vitamin preparation wth pharmaceutical-grade vitamin E. It consists of clear, soft gelatin capsules with purified soybean oil, and natural d-alpha-tocopherol.
+Each capsule contains approx. 350 mg/525 IU of vitamin E. As with other fat-soluble vitamins, vitamin E should be ingested with a meal.

 Bio-E-Vitamin may be used by pregnant and lactating women.

 Vitamin E is a natural, lipid-soluble vitamin of vegetable origin.
 Vitamin E comprises a group of lipid-soluble substances grouped as tocopherols and tocotrienols.
 Vitamin E is primarily found in foods that contain fat.
 The two most prevalent types of vitamin E are alpha- and beta-tocopherol.
 Alpha-tocopherol is considered to be the most active form.
 Vitamin pills typically contain either dl-alpha-tocopherol or d-alpha-tocopherol.
 The latter is the bio-identical form of the vitamin.